Skip to content

 Connector Direction Highlights

-Kafka Source & Sink Backpressure-aware batching, SASL/TLS support, per-batch metrics; source-defined cursor (offset).
+Kafka Source & Sink Backpressure-aware batching, SASL/TLS support, per-batch metrics; source-defined cursor (offset); requires connectionRef for manifests.

 Each connector page contains option schema tables, example configurations, and operational caveats.